dornech/the-hatchlor-enhanced/README.md

 * [EditorConfig]: maintain consistent coding styles for multiple developers,
 * [src-layout]: the actual Python package is kept under a `src` folder avoiding many common errors.

-Please note additional integrations and following amendments:
+As The Hatchlor starts right off with [ruff], there are no legacy settings in pyproject.toml for less complete linting and formatting tools.

+The Hatchlor Enhanced integrates additional features:

+* [hatch-vcs-footgun-example]: dynamic version determination for editable install,
-* [semantic-release]: local prepare of a commit: create changelog and commit with a version tag
+* [semantic-release]: local prepare of a commit: create changelog and commit with a version tag,
-* [bump-my-version] and [generate-changelog]: alternative to [semantic-release]
+* [bump-my-version] and [generate-changelog]: alternative to [semantic-release],
+* [commitizen]: commit-tool as new alternative to [semantic-release] and combination of [bump-my-version] and [generate-changelog] with default changelog format improved to aligned with [semantic-release],
-* [gitlint]: include linting of commit messages
+* [gitlint]: include linting of commit messages (alternative to commitizen),
+* cookiecutter options to switch bewteen [commitizen], [semantic-release] and combination of [bump-my-version] and [generate-changelog]
-* [GitHub Actions]: reworked workflows - dump context, add test publishing on TestPy, switch to new PyPi mechanism
+* [GitHub Actions]: reworked workflows - dump context, add test publishing on TestPy, switch to new PyPi mechanism,
+* [cruft]: assistance for template updates.
+* [docsig]: check signatures (script for hatch environment, not yet as pre-commit hook)

+Regarding support for committing, version management and changelog generation commitizen is right now favorised as it fits most nicely with the current GitHub workflows.
+However, commitizen only works with GitHub so alternatives are provided.

 The amendments support a local development and commit process while "outsourcing" testing for different OS and with different Python versions to GitHub.
-The local committing includes preparation of a changelog.
-It is based on semantic-versioning.
+The local development includes local preparation of a changelog.
 Commit-messages are linted to enforce commit messages according to conventional commits format as basis for a proper and automatically generated changelog.